Why you should file your tax return early

 The most important thing to do next is file your return as soon as you can, as the penalties get larger the longer you leave it.
 You can estimate any penalties using this HMRC calculator.

 If you're a sole trader or director of a Limited Company, you can still complete and file your Self Assessment tax return directly from within FreeAgent even after the deadline has passed.
-Alternatively you can also still use HMRC's own website or specialist software such as TaxCalc to fill in your tax return.
+Read this guide for more information on what to do if you've missed the Self Assessment deadline.